Does Medicare Cover Dental for Seniors?

 No. Despite several recent expansions to Medicare policies, adding Medicare dental insurance for seniors wasn’t one.
 As of this year, Medicare dental coverage is minimal.

-Dental has always been excluded from the Medicare system.
-It is not considered one of the 10 Essential Health Benefits under the Affordable Care Act (ACA).
-The only change came in 1980 when Congress amended it to include an exception for inpatient hospital services.
-Since then, Part A may help cover your hospital stay if your procedure includes an inpatient stay.
+Dental has always been excluded from the Medicare system and is not considered one of the 10 Essential Health Benefits under the Affordable Care Act (ACA).
+The only change came in 1980 when Congress created an exception for inpatient hospital services.
+Since then, Part A may help cover your hospital stay following a dental procedure.

-What Are the Medicare Dental Plans for Seniors?
+What Medicare Dental Plans Are There for Seniors?

-While you may have heard the term “Medicare Dental coverage,” it’s not one of the federally funded parts of Medicare.
+Dental coverage is not one of the federally funded parts of Medicare.
 That said, if you are over 65, there are plenty of ways to get dental insurance for seniors.
 Here are your options:

 If you have Medicare, private insurance companies provide dental plans.
 Like health insurance, you can shop for different plans and pick the coverage options you need.
 If you have Original Medicare (Parts A and B), or a Medicare Advantage plan that doesn’t include dental coverage, you can add a policy separately.
 Keep in mind that means you’ll also be responsible for that plan’s copays, coinsurance and deductible.

 Medicare Advantage (Part C) is an alternative to Original Medicare.
-It replaces Original Medicare (Part A & B), but offers the same Part A & B benefits or coverages as Original Medicare.
+It substitutes for Original Medicare (Part A & B), offering the same benefits and coverages.
+In addition, Medicare Part C often bundles services like hearing, vision, prescription drug coverage, and dental coverage.

 Now you can answer the question: Does Medicare cover dental?
 The next step is to figure out how to find dental insurance for seniors and enroll.